truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ```

 Once you are connected to the GKE cluster, you can run `kubernetes` command to deploy your application in the cluster.
 With Kubernetes, you have different options to deploy an application.
-You can either use
+You can either use:
 * `kubectl create -f ./frontend-deployment.yaml` Or `kubectl apply -f ./frontend-deployment.yaml`.
 This command reads your description file and make sure your cluster and application are configured like the description file.
-It can update your cluster by only applying and executing the command to go from the curent state to the desired state.
+It can update your cluster by only applying and executing the command to go from the current state to the desired state.
 * Or you can create and manage your cluster manually with some commands to create what you need

 ```shell script